Skip to main content

 The science of hormonal recovery hinges on precisely targeting the HPG axis to override the suppressive feedback caused by therapy.

-In the hypothalamus and pituitary, SERMs act as antagonists.
+In the hypothalamus and pituitary, SERMs act as estrogen receptor antagonists.
 They bind to estrogen receptors but do not activate them, effectively blocking circulating estrogen from exerting its negative feedback.
 The hypothalamus and pituitary perceive this as a state of low estrogen, which triggers a robust compensatory release of GnRH and, subsequently, LH and FSH.

 This surge in gonadotropin signaling stimulates the dormant Leydig cells in the testes to resume endogenous testosterone production.
 This approach effectively “jump-starts” the entire HPG axis from the top down.
 Clinical literature on post-cycle therapy provides the evidence for this mechanism, showing that SERMs can restore serum testosterone levels after periods of suppression.